Finding the best manga to read can be confusing. After all, there are so many of them!

 Tanjirou swears to avenge his family and embarks on a journey to find a way how to turn Nezuko back to a human.

-Kimetsu no Yaiba is one of the most popular shounen manga out there with very distinct art.
-And Nezuko is a waifu.
-Even though it’s having almost all the generic traits of a shounen, it still manages to provide an entertaining narrative.
+Demon Slayer is one of the most well-known shounen manga series with distinctive illustrations.
+Nezuko is a waifu, too.
+Even though it almost perfectly embodies the tropes of a shounen, it nonetheless manages to tell a compelling story.

 16. Hunter x Hunter